adenzil/site-tag/README.md

-# Site tag
+# close_tab
-a chrome extension to manage bookmarks
+a chrome extension to close a tab after a specific interval of time